Kachemak Bay State Park

 TRAILS

 Warning, Flooding.
 Currently the flooded area at mile 2 is passable.
-Water can be up to shin deep.
-This can change as rain events occur.
+Water can be shin deep or above knees when raining.
 There is a new flagged route around the deeper channels.
 At the log bridge located up stream from where the existing trail meets the flooded area, follow the orange flags and cleared path, off to the left along the deposited gravel going up stream, crossing a few channels.
 The route will reunite with the existing trail at the pile of bridge material on the other side.
 China Poot Lake Cabin is not in the flooded area.
 State Parks is working on new bridges by 2027.

 China Poot Lake Trail (2.6 mi/4.1 km)